-Loading up on extras: Before you use your card for the first time, you’ll be required to call a toll-free number to activate it.
+Before you use your card for the first time, you’ll be required to call a toll-free number to activate it.
 When you do, you’re likely to be pitched several different products before you complete the activation.
 You may be offered a subscription to a credit monitoring service, for example, and/or some kind of credit protection program.
-While there are times when it makes sense to subscribe to a credit monitoring service (here are three), you shouldn’t feel pressured into signing up for one of these services at the moment you activate your card.
+While there are times when it makes sense to subscribe to a credit monitoring service, you shouldn’t feel pressured into signing up for one of these services at the moment you activate your card.
 There’s always plenty of time to shop around and find the right credit monitoring service if you decide you need it.

 Credit protection programs, on the other hand, are frequently a lousy deal for consumers.
 These programs offer to cover your minimum payment if you are unemployed, become disabled, etc. However, a GAO report found that consumers typically pay far more into these programs than they receive in benefits.

 If your card issuer has given you a generous credit line, promised you fabulous rewards for using your card, or granted you a great interest rate, you may be tempted to use your card to pay for everything, or to transfer a balance from another higher rate card.
 But be careful: running up a significant balance on the new card can hurt your credit scores.